Visa Information for Students

 It is important that if you wish to study in the UK, you hold an appropriate visa to do so.

-If you have already been accepted onto a course of study, there are two types of visa for studying in the UK: short-term student visa and Tier 4 student visas.
+If you have already been accepted onto a course of study, there are two types of visa for studying in the UK: short-term student visa and student visas.

-If you are coming to the UK to study for more than six months and the course you wish to study is an academic course, then you should apply for a student visa under Tier 4 of the points-based system before travelling to the UK, regardless of your nationality.
+If you are coming to the UK to study for more than six months and the course you wish to study is an academic course, then you should apply for a student visa under the points-based system before travelling to the UK, regardless of your nationality.

 On 5 October 2020, the Student route was launched and has replaced the Tier 4 route.

-If you are coming to the UK after 31 December 2020 and are not previously a UK resident, then you will be subject to the new Point Based Immigration System.
+If you are coming to the UK after 31 December 2020 and are not previously a UK resident, then you will be subject to the new Points Based Immigration System.
 From 5 October 2020, you can request a CAS to apply for a visa under the new Student Route.
-More information can be found on GOV New Point Based System for EU nationals.
+More information can be found on GOV New Points Based System for EU Nationals.

-Further information on the wider impact of Brexit on students can be found on UKCISA website
+Further information on the wider impact of Brexit on students can be found on UKCISA websit

 (1) Rest of World students (non-EU/EEA/Swiss)

 You will need to apply for a student visa through the new points-based immigration system.
 Applications are now open.
 You can apply up to 6 months in advance of your course starting.
-Further guidance for EU/EEA and Swiss students can be found here
+Further guidance for EU/EEA and Swiss citizens can be found here.